PaloAltoNetworks/terraform-iac-lab/docs/index.rst

   implement changes to PAN-OS devices
 - Learn best practices for managing infrastructure code environments
 - Learn about bootstrapping best practices for VM-Series firewalls in the cloud
-- Learn how the Palo Alto Networks NGFW can automatically respond to changes in the network environment

 .. toctree::
    :maxdepth: 2